 Diversification is the name of the game if you want to make an impact with your performance marketing.
-In order to consistently reach your target audiences, you need to diversify not only the platforms you advertise on, but also the video content you create.
-Each creative must feel platform-native, delivering the experience users are expecting within each platform’s hallmark environment.
+In order to consistently reach your target audiences, you need to diversify not only the platforms you advertise on but also the video content you create.
+Each creative must feel like a native video advertisement, delivering the experience users are expecting within each platform’s hallmark environment.

 This is all starting to sound very expensive, isn’t it?
 It really doesn’t have to be.

 With thorough pre-production planning and a clear testing strategy, you can maximize your budget and generate dozens of platform- and placement-specific iterative video assets in a matter of weeks.